kendricchung-aqi/getting-started/TimeSeries.md

 # ProvisioningTool - `TimeSeries` tasks

-- CREATE and UPDATE operations are supported.
+- EXPORT, CREATE, and UPDATE operations are supported.
 - DELETE operations are not supported for time-series.
 But you can use the [LocationDeleter.exe tool](https://github.com/AquaticInformatics/examples/tree/master/TimeSeries/PublicApis/SdkExamples/LocationDeleter#locationdeleter) for that.

 ## Format of the `CreateTimeSeries.csv` file